WHU-USI3DV/LaneMapping/README.md

 ## ✏️ Test

-To eval LaneMapping on the other two test areas, you can use the following commands, and do not forget to modify the corresponding datapath in the config file:
+To evaluate LaneMapping on the other two test areas, you can use the following commands, and do not forget to modify the corresponding datapath in the config file:

 ```bash
 $python test_gpu_0.py